Ranj8521Kumar/Health-Care-App/README.md

 ## Usage

-1. **Plant Disease Detection**: Upload an image of a plant to detect diseases
+1. **Plant Disease Detection:** Upload an image of a plant leaf to detect diseases.
-2. **AI Chatbot**: Ask questions about plant diseases and treatments
+2. **AI Chatbot:** Ask questions about plant diseases and treatments.
+3. **Modern UI:**
+   - On desktop, you'll see a navigation bar, a description panel on the left, and the chatbot on the right.
+   - On mobile, the description appears at the top and the chatbot below for easy access.

 ## Dependencies